Use these tips and contacts to set up your group’s Minnesota experience

 Other Minnesota bus services include Duluth Transit Authority (218-722-4426), St. Cloud Metropolitan Transit Commission (320-251-1499), and Rochester City Lines (507-288-4353).

-Motorcoach Regulations and Insurance
+Motorcoach Regulations and Insurance in Minneapolis

 Minnesota participates in the Single State Registration System.
 A copy of your ICC Operating Authority and proof of insurance should be filed with your base state.
 For additional assistance, contact: Petroleum Division Minnesota Department of Revenue, 651-296-0889.